-In these cases, the suspension is effective once the driver is advised of a positive laboratory analysis, which occurs some time after the driver is initially tested and a sample is sent off for proper testing.
+In those cases, the suspension is effective once the driver is notified of a positive laboratory analysis, which occurs some time after the driver is initially tested and their sample is sent off for proper testing.

 The penalty notice counts as a ‘first offence’